rZn/100DaysOfCoding/Python.md

         pip install pylint
         pip install yanf

+### Comments
+Comments are used to give additional information for other developers(or us in future)
+Syntax:
+>\# makes the line a comment

+Uses:
+* comments should explain why we took the approach we did,what the developers needs to take in to perspective
+* We shouldn't explain entire code in comments
+* The code should be return with the most readability and understanding possible,so when other developers see this they can understand it easily.

+### DocString
+In python single line comments are used with \# sign.
+We can create multi line comments with this.
+>""" comments
+>comments"""

+* we can use triple double quotes to write multi line comments or a formatted string.
+* The most common use of a multi line comment is to create a DocString

+A Docstring explains about our module,class,method
+* What does the code do?
+* What are its parameters?
+* What does it return?

+We can easily create documentation of entire project using docstrings.
+So the more clear they are the better our final documentation will be.

 ## Variables
 Python is a CASE-SENSITIVE language,so have to be careful with syntax and naming conventions.